ivan-paleo/publish-micro-image/README.md

 ## Processing
 Few images are published without some form of processing.
 Sometimes, processing is even necessary to create (e.g. EDF, stitching, topography reconstruction) or analyze (e.g. contrast/brightness, surface texture analysis) the image.
 While processing deserves a whole good-practice document on its own, I would just like to give some general advices here that will hopefully be applicable to most processing routines.
+But feel free to [contribute](#how-to-contribute)!

-Even if we sometimes tend to assume that there is only one way to process an image, there are in fact often several methods or algorithms to do so.
+Even if we sometimes tend to assume that there is only one way to process an image, there are in fact often several methods or algorithms to do so, and there are always various settings to adjust.
 This is why it is important to **be as precise as possible when reporting about the processing** (see section [What should we report?](#what-should-we-report)).

 It is also crucial to **process all images of a dataset in the same way**.
 This might seem obvious, but different processing methods might produce results that might appear identical/similar even if they actually are different.
 Processing all images in the same way ensures that all images are comparable at least within a dataset.
 Of course, this is true only if **the images were acquired in the same way**!
-I believe the message is clear and every analyst should try his/her/their best to acquire and process images and data in a consistent and comparable manner.
+So, while the details are more nuanced, I believe the message is clear and every analyst should try his/her/their best to acquire and process images and data in a consistent and comparable manner.

 Another general piece of advice is to **keep the raw data**, in this case the acquired image, and to **process a copy** of it rather than overwriting the acquired image.
 This way, it is possible to check the result and process differently if necessary.
 See section [Saving an image](#saving-an-image) for a discussion on file formats and raw data.